Aatish13/ArGame/README.md

   Here, organizer initally creates room and a room ID is generated, after which a number of players can join this room.
   - It was pre-designed in one of sample application provided by Google ARCore.
   - After creation of room Host places an anchor point which is to scanned by other team players.
-  - After placing an anchor point host places clues in their local area, these clues lead to another clue and that clue to another and these trail of clue goes on until a team member reaches it's intended destination and at last he/she is rewarded with some point.
+  - After placing an anchor point host places clues in their local area, these clues lead to another clue and that clue to another and these trail of clue goes on until a team member reaches it's intended destination and at last he/she can rewarded with some point.